Page 2

 Research your town’s policy concerning leaf removal at the curbside.
 Some towns pick up piles of loose leaves or require you to stuff them into paper bags.
 Never drive over leaves piled at the curbside; there might be children playing there.
 And don’t park over leaves, which could ignite from a hot engine.

-Less Grass To Mow
+Less Grass to Mow

 A new self-propelled mulching mower and I spent around 6 hours over 2 days cutting the grass.
 The self-propelled feature makes this work much easier.
 I haven’t cut grass myself in many years.
 My son, Logan, took on that chore when we lived in Maryland, and the HOA in Charlotte.